AA-Battery/Applied-Machine-Learning/project1.md

 [House Rankings](answer.csv)

 The ranking was determined by taking the absolute value of the difference between the network's predicted value and Zillow's listed value.
+The linked CSV is sorted based on best deal (lowest

 Raw : The Mean Squared Error is:  712637506427.6313
 SS : The Mean Squared Error is:  711190659063.013